Ptolemy I Soter: Marriages, children, and succession

 While Alexander was alive, Ptolemy had three children with his mistress Thaïs, who may also have been his wife: Lagus; Leontiscus; and Eirene, who was given in marriage to Eunostos of Soloi in Cyprus.
 During the Susa weddings, Ptolemy married Persian noblewoman Artakama, as ordered by Alexander the Great.
 Around 322 BC, he married Eurydice, daughter of Antipater, regent of Macedonia.
-They had five children before she was repudiated: three sons–Ptolemy Keraunos, king of Macedon from 281 BC to 279 BC; his brother and successor Meleager, who ruled for two months in 279 BC; and a 'rebel in Cyprus' who was put to death by his half-brother Ptolemy II–as well as the daughters Ptolemais, who married Demetrius I of Macedon, and Lysandra, first married to Alexander V of Macedon and after to Lysimachus' son Agathocles.
+They had five children before she was repudiated: three sons–Ptolemy Ceraunus, king of Macedon from 281 BC to 279 BC; his brother and successor Meleager, who ruled for two months in 279 BC; and a 'rebel in Cyprus' who was put to death by his half-brother Ptolemy II–as well as the daughters Ptolemais, who married Demetrius I of Macedon, and Lysandra, first married to Alexander V of Macedon and after to Lysimachus' son Agathocles.
 Ptolemy married once more to Berenice, Eurydice's cousin, who had come to Egypt as Eurydice's lady-in-waiting with the children from her first marriage to Philip.
 Their children were Arsinoe II, Philotera, and Ptolemy II.
 Their eldest child Arsinoe married Lysimachus, then her half-brother Ptolemy Keraunos, and finally her full brother Ptolemy II.

 In 285, Ptolemy made his son Ptolemy II his co-regent.
 His eldest legitimate son, Ptolemy Keraunos, fled to the court of Lysimachus.
 Ptolemy I died in January 282 aged 84 or 85.
 Shrewd and cautious, he had a compact and well-ordered realm to show at the end of forty years of war.
 His reputation for good nature and liberality attached the floating soldier-class of Macedonians and other Greeks to his service, and was not insignificant; nor did he wholly neglect conciliation of the natives.
 He was a ready patron of letters, founding the Great Library of Alexandria.
 The Ptolemaic dynasty which he founded ruled Egypt for nearly three hundred years.
 It was a Hellenistic kingdom known for its capital Alexandria, which became a center of Greek culture.
 Ptolemaic rule ended with the death of Cleopatra VII in 30 BC.